shrutimary15/ObjectDetectionAndTracking/README.md

 Model used : yolov8n

+1. Clone the repository.
-1. Create a environment with python version 3.10
+2. Create a environment with python version 3.10
   ```bash
     conda create -n venv python=3.10 -y
   ```